ARM-node-tools/ARM-node-tools/README.md

 This project is a fork of the [Ethereum on ARM project](https://github.com/diglos/ethereumonarm).
 That is a great project with a well defined mission and a strategy that makes sense.
 This project has different goals, and therefore takes a different strategy.
 Primary differences below:

 1. This project does not include any ethereum specific software, while the Ethereum on ARM project does.
-2. While this project is unopinionated about blockchain specific software, it *is* opinionated about hardening security by default and includes additional security features.
+2. While this project is unopinionated about blockchain specific software, it *is* opinionated about hardening security by default and includes additional security features that make sense across blockchains.

 # How it works